-b.
-At the end of five (5) years of the Agreement term and every five years thereafter, the Market-Based Adjustment described above.
+2. At the end of five (5) years of the Agreement term and every five (5) years thereafter, the Market-Based Adjustment described above; or

+3. Optionally, the License Fee shall automatically increase four percent (4%) each year, and adjust to market rate upon the first renewal term, or the License Fee shall automatically increase five percent (5%) each year, and adjust to market rate upon the second renewal term.

-4. The Agreement shall require the applicant to post a bond, letter of credit, or other financial security/securities ("Financial Security") in an amount that equals or exceeds the anticipated cost of removing the facility or facilities and repairing any damage to City property at the completion of the Agreement term or in the event that the applicant ceases use of or abandons the facility or otherwise does not remove the facility.
+4. The Agreement shall require the applicant to post a bond, letter of credit, or other financial security/securities ("Financial Security") in an amount that equals or exceeds the anticipated cost of removing the facility or facilities and repairing any damage to City property at the completion of the Agreement term or in the event that the applicant ceases use of or abandons the facility or otherwise does not remove the facility including any equipment or cabinet whether underground, in the public right-of-way, or on City or private property.
 The Financial Security shall name the City as eligible for receipt of the Financial Security's proceeds in the event that the applicant ceases use of or abandons the facility.

+5. If the facility is located upon park property, the City may require as a component of the rent a one (1) time upfront payment in addition to the annual/monthly rent.
+The amount shall be at the recommendation of the City Manager and the Director of Recreation and Senior Services, or their designee(s).

-E. EFFECTIVE DATE AND COUNCIL NON-CONSENT
+VII.
+EFFECTIVE DATE AND COUNCIL NON-CONSENT

-1. The City Manager shall notify (via memorandum or similar correspondence) the City Council as to a pending Agreement for telecommunications facilities on public land.
-The Agreement shall take effect forty-five (45) days after the City Manager's notification of the City Council unless called up by a City Council member within 30 days of the City Manager's notification of City Council of a pending Agreement per this section.
+A. The City Manager shall notify (via memorandum or similar correspondence) the City Council as to a pending Agreement for telecommunications facilities on public land.
+The Agreement shall take effect forty-five (45) days after the City Manager’s notification of the City Council unless called up by a City Council member within thirty (30) days of the City Manager’s notification of City Council of a pending Agreement per this section.

-2. A City Council member reserves the right to, at any time and for any purpose, not consent to the City Manager's issuance of an Agreement under this Policy.
+B. A City Council member reserves the right to, at any time and for any purpose, not consent to the City Manager's issuance of an Agreement under this Policy.
 The City Council may do so by notifying the City Manager of the Council member's intent to bring the Agreement before City Council.
-The Council member must express this intent in writing or at a formal Council meeting not more than 30 days after the City Manager has notified the City Council of a pending Agreement.
+The Council member must express this intent in writing or at a formal Council meeting not more than thirty (30) days after the City Manager has notified the City Council of a pending Agreement.
 Should the City Council not consent to the issuance of an Agreement, the Agreement shall not become effective.

-F. PROPOSALS FOR EQUIPMENT IN THE CITY RIGHT-OF-WAY
+VIII.
+PROPOSALS FOR EQUIPMENT IN THE CITY RIGHT-OF-WAY

 This policy shall not apply to Encroachment Permits (Telecom) for the use of right-of-way.
-Title 13 of the Newport Beach Municipal Code shall govern consideration of Encroachment Permits (Telecom).
+Newport Beach Municipal Code Title 13, or any successor statute, shall govern consideration of Encroachment Permits (Telecom).

-G. CITY COMMUNICATIONS SYSTEMS EXEMPT
+IX.
+CITY COMMUNICATIONS SYSTEMS EXEMPT

-This policy shall not apply to any communications system used by City personnel for communications deemed necessary for city operations.
+This policy shall not apply to any communications system used by City personnel for communications deemed necessary for City operations.

 Adopted – September 24, 2002

 Amended – October 10, 2006

+Amended – __, 2018

-FLAGS ON PUBLIC BRIDGES
+FLAGS ON PUBLIC BRIDGES, WITHIN OR EXTENDING OVER THE PUBLIC RIGHT-OF-WAY